-Providers must make recipient and personnel records available to LDH its designee, and/or other state and federal agencies within the specified timeframe given by LDH or its designee.
-The provider shall be responsible for incurring the cost of copying records.
+Providers must make all administrative, personnel, and recipient records available to LDH, or its designee, and appropriate state and federal personnel within the specified timeframe given by LDH or its designee.
+Providers must always safeguard the confidentiality of recipient information.
+The provider is responsible for incurring the cost of copying records.